 Although classic and orange and traditional fall colors are not my usual favorite colors, for fall they are so appropriate.
 I think you should embrace the colors of fall you like best.

-Those colors could either be soft neutrals – creams, browns, taupes.
-Or you can opt for oranges, golds, mustards, rusts, or burgundy.
+Those colors could either be soft neutrals – creams, browns, or taupes.
+As another option, you can opt for oranges, golds, mustards, rusts, or burgundy.